4. Licence requirements

 Charitable Street Collections

 If you want to carry out a charitable street collection during your event, you will need a permit.
 You’ll need to apply at least 28 days before you want to make the collection.
-Two charities can collect in the same town on one day, so its vital you apply for this licence in good time.

 Apply for a Charitable Street Collection.